shahar0809/Mesh-Viewer/Assignment2Report/Assignment2Report_part2.md

 }
 ```

 ## 3 - Gouraud shading
-With gouraud ahsding we tring to achieve smooth lighting for our model.
+With gouraud shading we try to achieve smooth lighting for our model.

-How we implement the Gouraud shading?
+How do we implement the Gouraud shading?
-For this shading we ouse the vertix normals.
+For this shading we use the vertices normals.
-Every vertix can have several normal so we do an interpolation on all of the to find only one normal.
+Every vertix can have several normals, so we average all of them into one normal.

+Then, we calculate the color for each face vertix using the Phong Reflection model.
+After getting the color for each vertix, we linearly interpolate (using baycentric ccordinates) the colors of the
+vertices.

 ```cpp
 glm::vec3 Renderer::GouraudShading(const MeshModel& model, const Light& light, const Camera& camera, const Face& face, const glm::vec3& point, const int& index)